How to Make Fire Water: Natural Cold and Flu Remedy

 How to Make Fire Water

-You probably already have the ingredients for fire water in your pantry.
+You probably already have the ingredients for fire cider in your pantry.
+Here’s all you need:

 Ingredients: